 Up to 1 hour in length – These are larger events that are intended for viewing by the full audience.
 Examples: a larger fandom project; a lesson on D’ni language; a group performance piece; a panel of people discussing some topic of interest.

 Up to 2 hours in length – Group activities such as What Would Atrus Build, Ahyoheek, Unconference, and Marker Missions are a staple of Mysterium.
-Some of these may be difficult without everyone in the same place, but if you have an idea for an activity that can be run online, we’d love to hear it!
+If you have an idea for something similar, we would love to hear it!
+Ideal suggestions are ones that can be held in the main meeting space or the area immediately surrounding the hotel, regardless of location.

 Events may not be dangerous in nature, and may not cover any illegal or adult subject matter.
 Products may not be promoted during your event, though you may give attendees your contact information, so that they can reach you after Mysterium.

-Any contests or giveaways need to be cleared with the Committee first.
+Any contests or giveaways need to be cleared with the Committee first and will be scheduled to coincide with Sunday’s Closing Ceremonies unless other arrangements are made in advance.

 If you have an idea that you don’t feel fits into any of the specified event formats, pick the one closest to what you think you’ll need; we are more than willing to accommodate unique ideas!

-Event submissions must be received before June 30, 2020.
+Event submissions received by May 31 will be given priority, but we will accept submissions as late as June 20.
 If you have not received confirmation of your event by then, please contact us.

 Submit an Event